 - 1. Depress the START switch on the operator control panel to stop the rotating disk. - 2.
-Wait until the disk pack stops spinning (approximately 30 seconds START light goes off). - 3.
-Open the top door of the disk drive. - Remove the disk pack (see "Disk Pack Removal" below, for the appropriate procedure to use). - Either close the top door of the disk drive or install a new disk pack and start up the drive again (see "Disk Drive Start Up Procedure"), as applicable.
+Wait until the disk pack stops spinning (approximately 30 seconds) and the START indicator goes off. - 3.
+Open the top door of the disk drive. - 4.
+Remove the disk pack (see "Disk Pack Removal" below, for the appropriate procedure to use). - 5.
+Either close the top door of the disk drive or install a new disk pack and start up the drive again (see "Disk Drive Start Up Procedure"), as applicable.